 Costs of Power Window Motor and Regulator Replacement

-The cost of replacement or repair for window motor and regulator will be different depending on the type of vehicle being serviced.
+The cost of replacement or repair for window motors and regulators will be different depending on the type of vehicle being serviced.
 The labor rate will also vary depending on location and the auto service shop doing the replacement.

 To illustrate the variations in power windows repair cost for some common vehicles, the following estimates are presented using the labor rate of $100 per hour:

 - 2005 Honda Civic

 The labor time to replace a power window motor and regulator assembly on either of the front doors is estimated at 1.4 hours.
 A factory motor assembly costs about $422 for the left side.
 On the other hand, it costs about $324 for the right side and for aftermarket VDO parts, the cost is about $45 for the left side and $53 for the right side.

 The total cost to complete the job would be about $562 for the driver side front using OE parts, or about $185 using aftermarket parts.
 For the passenger side front, the cost would be about $387 using OE parts, or about $193 using aftermarket parts.

 The power window motor and regulator can be replaced separately.
 The labor time to replace the motor is estimated at 1.3 hours.
 A factory window motor costs about $115, and an AVI part costs about $56.

 This makes the total cost of power windows about $245 using factory parts, or about $186 using aftermarket parts.
 The labor time to replace a window regulator is also estimated at 1.3 hours.

 A factory regulator costs about $120, and an AVI part costs about $85.
 The total cost to complete the job of replacing the regulator would be about $250 using OE parts, or about $215 using aftermarket parts.